evey-pea/AIT_Progamming_II/notes_Week_1.md

 The length of each doubles element in decimal and hex is '8' bytes.
 This is cross confirmed with the use of the 'sizeof()' method and the incrementing of each of the memory addresses by 8 bytes in the output of the above code.

 This is what I expected as the length of an doubles memory space is 64 bits (8x bytes, each byte being 8 bits).
-Additionaly many C++ reference materials refer to a standard length integer as being 4 bytes; such as this one: https://www.geeksforgeeks.org/c-data-types/

 #### Strings